Deciding on a wood for a desk is often the hardest part of the project.

 Gluing a Perfect Joint for a Wood Desktop

-Almost all wood projects will survive the initial sanding and finishing before they FAIL.
+Almost all wood projects will survive the initial sanding and finishing before FAIL.

-While that’s a tough reality, the agony of spending days or weeks on a high quality desktop only to have it fail when the wood splits or cracks is a real threat.
+While that’s a harsh reality, the agony of spending days or weeks on a high-quality desktop only to fail when the wood splits or cracks are a real threat.

-So, other than ensure the right moisture content, how do you glue a wood panel correctly?
-I’d advise considering:
+So, other than ensuring the correct moisture content, how do you glue a wood panel correctly?
+I’d advise considering the following:

 - Use straight lumber to start